Charters

 STSWR works with the Region of Waterloo, local Municipalities and Townships to ensure that walking routes and paths meet specific safety criteria before being recommended by STSWR.
 The infrastructure needs to be adequate for the safe pedestrian traffic.

-My child has been denied transportation, but the bus is half empty.
+My student has been denied transportation, but the bus is half empty.
 Why can’t they ride?

-Often referred to as “filling up the bus”, this is a question we regularly receive from parents and community members.
-While your child’s bus may not appear to be full, here are some important things to keep in mind:
+Often referred to as “filling up the bus”, this is a question we regularly receive from parents/caregivers and community members.
+While your students’s bus may not appear to be full, here are some important things to keep in mind:

 • Not every student who is eligible for transportation rides the bus every day, but STSWR is still required to plan for their transportation because they are eligible under the board’s transportation policy.